This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 We have destroyed every bit of goodwill we ever built by going to Iraq and all this.

-Have you noticed this since we got rid of uh what's the name, Shirac in France, and Gerhard Schroeder in Germany, have you noticed how wonderful our new allied relationships are?
+Have you noticed that since we got rid of, what's his name, Chirac in France and Gerhard Schroeder in Germany, have you noticed how wonderful our new allied relationships are?

-This is why I say, ladies and gentlemen, that way, way, way down the road that historians who are not even born are gonna write about this administration in a totally different way than it's being Written about today.
+This is why I say, ladies and gentlemen, that way, way, way down the road that historians who are not even born are going to write about this administration in a totally different way that it's being written about today.

 Sarkozy comes over.

-He is, he wins in France on a full-fledged conservative platform and agenda, stunning everybody.
+He wins in France on a full-fledged conservative platform and agenda, stunning everybody.

-The Washington Post has a story today by Michael Obramawitz.
+The Washington Post has a story today by Michael Obramowitz.

 White House hails renewed ties with Europe.